Adarshdx/flutter_/README.md

 # flutter_
 ZenFocus is a revolutionary digital wellness application designed to help users break free from smartphone addiction and build healthier technology habits.
-In today's hyper-connected world, average smartphone users spend 4-5 hours daily on their devices - ZenFocus is here to change that.
+In today's hyper-connected world, average smartphone users spend 4-5 hours daily on their devices - ZenFocus is here to change that
-.
-.
-.
-.